mneri/csv/IMPLEMENTATION.md

 language is the set of strings recognised by a
 [finite state automaton](https://en.wikipedia.org/wiki/Finite-state_machine) (FSA).

-Under the hood, most CSV parsers are finite state automata.
+Under the hood, many CSV parsers are finite state automata.
 For example, when a parser encounters a double quote character, it could transition to the `INSIDE_QUALIFIED_FIELD` state; a second double quote could make the parser transition to the `END_QUALIFIED_FIELD` state.
 These would be two of the finite number of states in the parser.